-Toronto Zoo Wildlife Conservancy (the "Conservancy") is a Conservancy without share capital and is registered as a public foundation under Section 149(1)(f) of the Income Tax Act (Canada).
+Toronto Zoo Wildlife Conservancy (the "Conservancy") is a not-for-profit without share capital and is registered as a public foundation under Section 149(1)(f) of the Income Tax Act (Canada).
 As such, the Conservancy is exempt from income taxes and is able to issue donation receipts for income tax purposes.